- Admissions Checklist

-- New Student Orientation
+- Student Orientation

 - Records and Enrollment Services

-Follow these steps to get started at ACC in the Fall, Spring or Summer.
+Follow these steps to get started at ACC in the Fall, Spring, or Summer.

 Apply Now to ACC.
 It’s free!

-High School Students
+High School Students (Concurrent / Dual Enrollment)

 With ACC’s Concurrent Enrollment program you can earn high school and college credit at the same time.
-This is ideal for students who want to jumpstart their college career or enhance their high school academic experience.
+This is ideal for students who want to jumpstart their college education or enhance their high school academic experience.
 With approval by your high school counselor, you can take college classes at your high school.

-Home Schooled Students
+Current Home Schooled Students

 16 and Under Students